hegelocampus/PhilanthroTrees/README.md

 # PhilanthroTrees
 **[The PhilanthroTrees Demo Site](https://philanthrotrees.herokuapp.com/)**
 ### Background and Overview
 PhilanthroTrees is a volunteer task tracker that is inspired by Habitica.
-It is designed to encourage good service habits with a plant based reward and punishment motivation system.
+It is designed to encourage good service habits with a plant-based reward and punishment motivation system.
 Each user's progress is represented with a tree which is grown through completing tasks and gaining experience.
-To hold users accountable, plant health can also be lost if tasks are not completed frequently enough, which might lead to a loss in progress.
-Users can also join a community, to share with friends about their progress.
+To hold users accountable, plant health can be lost if tasks are not completed frequently enough, which might lead to a loss in progress and a withering plant.
+Users can also join a community to share tasks with their friends and enrich the volunteering experience.

 ### PHILANTHROTREES
 | **Table of Contents**                       |